Go to contents

 18

-They must be very dry and detach from the baking paper.
-The time varies depending on the size of the meringues.
+They should be completely dry and come away from the parchment paper.
+The cooking time varies depending on the size of the meringues.

-It is important that the T is low, to avoid cracks and to prevent them from turning yellow.
+It is important that the T is low, to avoid cracking and to prevent them from turning yellow.

-Turn off the oven, open it and let them cool inside completely.
+Turn off the oven, open it and let them cool completely inside.

 19